-And here’s the thing about this story—I don’t mind that Doctor X doesn’t think I’m a Jew.
+And here’s the thing about this story—I don’t mind that the doctor doesn’t think I’m a Jew.
 I’ve spent 36 years accepting the fact that a lot of smart people don’t think I’m a Jew.
 I respect them for their observance, and in moments, I imagine I might like to live that way too, with the clarity of halacha, Jewish law, surrounded by that wall of what I imagine to be added confidence and surety.
 I really like to learn with Orthodox rabbis.
 I don’t resent them, or their beliefs.
 As people say, some of my best friends are Orthodox.

 He could just as easily have said, “Oh!
 How nice!
 Mazel tov on the baby!
 I’m afraid I can’t perform the bris myself.
 But I’m sure there’s someone great out there who can help you!”
 But he didn’t.
 He—a doctor in a secular hospital—chose to exclude a woman trying to observe a mitzvah the best way she could.

 Worst of all, he never looked down at my child.
 Not once.
 I don’t think any part of him ever considered my son.
 I don’t think he thought much about how his choice of words at that critical moment in time might lead me towards, or away from, observance myself.
 I was in a moment of change, of magic.
 My life had been altered forever and all things were possible in that instant when he entered my room.
 Who knows what he might have accomplished with kindness.
 I guess we’ll never know.